andrewjmeier/TableTop.JS/tutorials/markdown/checkers.md

         // are we moving up or down?
         var yModifier = token.color == TableTop.Constants.redColor ?
 1 : -1;

-        // grab the occupier of the space that we jumped
+        // grab the occupier of the tile that we jumped
         // if we didn't jump anything, this will return null - that's what we want! if (newPos.x > oldPos.x)
-            return this.board.getSpace(oldPos.x + 1, oldPos.y + yModifier).occupier;
+            return this.board.getTile(oldPos.x + 1, oldPos.y + yModifier).occupier;
         else
-            return this.board.getSpace(oldPos.x - 1, oldPos.y + yModifier).occupier;
+            return this.board.getTile(oldPos.x - 1, oldPos.y + yModifier).occupier;

     };

 Now, refresh your test.html and you should be able to move tokens around.
-Notice that the game has no concept of what should be a valid move or not -- players can move each others tokens, and tokens can move an infinite amount of spaces.
+Notice that the game has no concept of what should be a valid move or not -- players can move each others tokens, and tokens can move an infinite amount of tiles.
 The console should be warning you about this on every move.
 Let's fix that.

 For checkers, there's two types of valid moves (that we're concerned about for this tutorial).
-First, it could be a normal move where we jump one space diagonally up or down (for red and white, respectively).
+First, it could be a normal move where we jump one tile diagonally up or down (for red and white, respectively).
 Or, it could be a jump move.
 Let's define our isValidMove() function and those helpers.

-    CheckersGame.prototype.isValidMove = function(token, oldSpace, newSpace) {
+    CheckersGame.prototype.isValidMove = function(token, oldTile, newTile) {

-        var oldPos = this.board.getSpacePosition(oldSpace);
+        var oldPos = this.board.getTilePosition(oldTile);
-        var newPos = this.board.getSpacePosition(newSpace);
+        var newPos = this.board.getTilePosition(newTile);

         var player = this.getCurrentPlayer();

         /*
            If we don't own the piece or
-           the destination is a red space or the destination is occupied
+           the destination is a red tile or the destination is occupied
            it's not a valid move!
         */
         if (token.owner != player ||
-           newSpace.color == TableTop.Constants.redColor ||
+           newTile.color == TableTop.Constants.redColor ||
-           newSpace.occupier)
+           newTile.occupier)
          return false;

         return this.validNormalMove(token, oldPos, newPos, 1) ||